Frequently Asked Questions

 NOTE: Students enrolled in programs of 450 hours or more that require a state, national,

-the student documents passage of the licensure exam, the basic skills exit requirement
+passage of the licensure exam within six months of program completion, the basic skills exit requirement is waived.

 Question 13: What accommodations are available for students with disabilities?